Progressive Broadcasting Corporation: Radio

 On August 31, 1987, an unknown radio station started broadcasting at the frequency of 107.5 on the FM band.
 Playing what was then known as new wave, the station aired for a month, no call letters, no jocks.
 When they finally announced "This is dwNU, if you're listening, please call..."
 After mentioning the phone number on air, the phone rang constantly for three hours.

 DWNU 107.5 FM was the brainchild of banker/businessman Atom Henares, and radio veteran Mike Pedero.
-Born out of the need to come up with a product that would set the standard for good taste in music amongst the youths, NU 107 blasted the airwaves with rock, music that is "dynamic, young, passionate, creative, and always ready to renew itself."
+Born out of the need to come up with a product that would set the standard for good taste in music amongst the youth, NU 107 blasted the airwaves with rock, music that is "dynamic, young, passionate, creative, and always ready to renew itself."

-On November 7, 2010, NU 107 made its final broadcast and it was rebranded as 107.5 Win Radio with a Hot AC (masa) format on November 9, 2010.
-Win Radio transferred to 91.5 FM and currently managed by Zimzam Management Corporation led by Manuelito "Manny" Luzon.
+On November 7, 2010, NU 107 made its final broadcast.
+On November 9, 2010, DWNU was rebranded as 107.5 Win Radio with a Hot AC format.
+On June 26, 2014, Win Radio aired its last broadcast on 107.5 FM.
+Two days later, Win Radio transferred its broadcast to 91.5 FM, the frequency formerly branded as 91.5 Big Radio.
+It is currently managed by Zimzam Management Corporation, led by Manuelito "Manny" Luzon.

 In 2014, UNTV-BMPI became the content provider for 107.5 FM.
-The newest station held a soft launching during UNTV's 10th anniversary concert held at the World Trade Center on June 26, 2014.
-The station was later on rebranded as 107.5 Wish FM.
-Formal launching was launched on August 10, 2014, at the World Trade Center.
+The newest station held a soft launch during UNTV's 10th anniversary concert held at the World Trade Center, Pasay City on June 26, 2014.
+The station was subsequently rebranded as 107.5 Wish FM, and formally launched on August 10, 2014 at the World Trade Center.
 Meanwhile, PBC's Cebu, Cagayan de Oro, Davao and Iloilo FM stations retained the Win Radio brand.
 However, in 2016, after House Bill No. 5982 was passed into law, Mabuhay Broadcasting System acquired the provincial stations of PBC.